HealthInformaticsUT/CohortContrast/README.md

 1.  **Credentials**: Make sure you can create a connection to your OHDS CDM instance using CDMConnector package.

-2.  **Create target and control tables**

-    - Use functions `cohortFromCohortTable`, `cohortFromDataTable`, `cohortFromJSON` or `cohortFromCSV` for indicating your target and control cohort tables.
-    - You can use `createControlCohortInverse` or `cohortFromCohortTable` for generating control tables.

-3.  **Run the Study**: Execute the study by using the CohortContrast functions.

 <!-- -->

     pathToResults = getwd()